EnigmaCurry/curlbomb/README.md

 because it's really a curlbomb within a curlbomb.
 The first curl command downloads a script that includes a second curl command that *does* require the KNOCK parameter.
-This nesting allows us to keep the client command as short as possible and hide some extra boilerplate.)
+This nesting allows us to keep the client command as short as possible and hide some extra boilerplate.
+See --unwrapped.)

 If you want the curl, without the bomb, ie. you just want to grab the script without redirecting it to bash, use --survey.
-This is useful for testing the retrieval of scripts without running them.
+This is useful for testing the retrieval of scripts without running them (or as an ad-hoc way to copy files between two computers that don't have ssh setup.)

 You can also pipe scripts directly into curlbomb: